 Why is fresh air humidity control important?

-How does Humidity affect comfort?
+How does moisture in the air affect comfort?

 Humans are sensitive to humid air because the human body uses evaporative cooling as the primary mechanism to regulate temperature.
 Under humid conditions, the rate at which perspiration evaporates on the skin is lower than it would be under arid conditions.
 Because humans perceive the rate of heat transfer from the body rather than temperature itself, we feel warmer when the relative humidity is high than when it is low.
 Another way to say this is when the relative humidity is high, the evaporation rate is reduced, so heat is removed from the body at a lower rate, causing it to retain more heat than it would in dry air.
 For example, if the air temperature is 80 °F and the relative humidity is 45% percent, then the air temperature feels like 80 °F. If the relative humidity rises to 60% the air temperature feels 2 degrees warmer or 82 oF.
 At 80% relative humidity the temperature feels 4 oF warmer or like it is 84 oF.
-Eco Breeze is designed so only lower humidity air will be used for cooling which will maximize your comfort.
+Eco Breeze is designed so only lower moisture air will be used for cooling which will maximize your comfort.

-How does Humidity affect air conditioner energy?
+How does humidity affect air conditioner energy?

 Air conditioners are designed to provide two types of cooling to increase our comfort.
 They reduce the indoor humidity (latent cooling) and lower the temperature (sensible cooling).
 Both types of cooling take energy.
 At 80 oF it takes as approximately the same amount of energy to reduce the relative humidity by 20% as it does to reduce the temperature by 5 oF.
-Adding humid outdoor air to the house will make the air conditioner work harder and can double the energy consumption as the humidity is removed from the air.
-Eco Breeze will only operate when the outdoor humidity level is lower than inside humidity, saving energy when the home is being cooled by the air conditioner.
+Adding humid outdoor air to the house will make the air conditioner work harder and can double the energy consumption as the moisture is removed from the air.
+Eco Breeze will only operate when the outdoor humidity level is lower than inside level, saving energy when the home is being cooled by the air conditioner.